CL-17656/CS520_Front/README.md

    - Instructors can design quizzes with various question types such as multiple-choice, single-choice, or text-based answers.

 3. **Taking Quizzes**:
    - Students can easily access and complete quizzes.
-The system offers real-time validation for certain question types.
+The questions are displayed in card format to provide better readability for the users.
+The multichoices are well spaced and horizontally arranged to display each choice clearly.

 4. **Grading Quizzes**:
    The instructors can grade and provide feedback for the quizzes taken by students.
 This feature has 2 components :